 - The Island by Armin Greder (Imaginary and expressionist – exploring isolationism and prejudice against immigrants and refugees)

-- King Kong by Anthony Browne (Imaginary islands)
+- King Kong by Anthony Browne (Imaginary islands and taking someone from their home)

 - The Lighthouse Keeper series by Ronda and David Armitage (the problems of living in a remote lighthouse)